naelstrof/ChurnVectorSDK/ModdingGuides/NewProject.md

 Lastly need to make sure that the `steam_appid.txt` file that appears in your Unity project contains the following: `2686900`, otherwise steam workshop integration won't work.

+### Mod Profiles
+As an extra step that you will need to know for when you finish all of this, you need to create a mod profile object by right clicking in your project window and selecting `Create -> Data -> Mod Profile`
+This profile is how you actually build your mod, anything you can do currently is listed in this object.

+Right now you can add new levels and replace characters (If you make a new character for a new level rather than replacing an existing character thats fine too!)